hereelabs/2012studio/README.md

 # Hosting a LAN server?

-Open up command prompt, and put in "ipconfig" find IPv4 Address : 192.168.xxx.xxx and send tell it to your friend or family member.
+Open up command prompt, and put in "ipconfig" find IPv4 Address : 192.168.xxx.xxx and tell it to your friend or family member.
 Novetus is very easy to host on LAN.
 Select the client (in the VERSIONS area), select a map (in the MAPS area) go to the host area, and Click host.
 (DO NOT USE NO3D)
 To join yourself, ALWAYS use 127.0.0.1 or your local ip.
 NEVER use your public ip to join yourself, as it will fail.